-Submit this document to the following Rwandan authorities:
+Submit this original document to the following Rwandan authorities:

-First to the Ministry of Justice (P.O.Box: 160 Kigali, Rwanda, physical address: KG 1 Roundabout, Kigali, Ruanda, Tel : +250 788 300 952, Toll Free: 3936., e-mail: firstname.lastname@example.org).
+- First step of the pre-legalization: to the Ministry of Justice (P.O.Box: 160 Kigali, Rwanda, physical address: KG 1 Roundabout, Kigali, Ruanda, Tel : +250 788 300 952, Toll Free: 3936., e-mail: firstname.lastname@example.org).
 The Ministry must certify the print-out to be authentic and the signature and seal of the civil registrar officer.

 As far as the Embassy is informed these certification have to be applied by yourself.
 If you are presently not in Rwanda you may authorize a relative or friend or any other Person (e.g. lawyer).

 - Your application for legalization at the German Embassy should explain why you require legalization and which German authority has requested such.

 - If you are unable to appear in person at the German Embassy you may authorize a relative or friend in writing to act on your behalf.
 In such case, a copy of the document holder's passport or other ID as well as information concerning the German authority requesting the legalized document must be enclosed.

 - The fee is currently between EUR 28,45 (approx. 34.000 RWF) per document, payable in RWF at the rate of exchange in place at the date of application.